raphsenn/detect-ai-written-text/README.md

 ```

 ## Save weights and bias.
-To save trained weights and bias just write:
+To save weights and bias just write:
 ```python
 lr.save()
 ```
 ## Load weights and bias.
-To save trained weights and bias just write:
+To load weights and bias just write:
 ```python
 lr.load()
 ```